Southwest Baptist University

 Find meaning and purpose for a lifetime of success at Southwest Baptist University.
 Choose from more than 100 academic programs as a foundation for being a servant leader in a global society.
 At SBU, students thrive in their faith journey through discipleship, worship, and ministry experiences.

 SBU was founded in 1878 and is rooted in the Baptist faith, affiliated with the Missouri Baptist Convention.
-The University is accredited by the Higher Learning Commission and has additional program-specific accreditations.
 The University has four physical campuses and an online campus.
 The main, residential campus is in Bolivar, Mo.

 Get to know Southwest Baptist University

 Education goes far beyond the classroom at SBU with experiential learning activities.
 Undergraduate research and global learning are two ways in which students engage with both their disciplines and the greater global society.